-Temporary bridges used to access areas for reservoir clearing were removed once clearing activities were completed.
-In some circumstances, components of temporary instream structures are retained.
-This occurs when retaining the structure is assessed to provide a potential benefit to fish and fish habitat, and/or removing the structure would cause additional disturbance to fish habitat.
+All temporary bridges used to access areas for reservoir clearing were removed once clearing activities were completed.
+BC Hydro is currently seeking an amendment to this EAC Condition in order to allow for some components of temporary instream structures to be retained for inundation.
+This would occur when retaining the structure is assessed by a QEP to provide a potential benefit to fish and fish habitat, and/or removing the structure would cause additional disturbance to fish habitat.
+BC Hydro will comply with any terms related to the amendment request and EAO's final decision on the request.